kora-projects/kora-docs/mkdocs/blog/en/kora-strong-default-not-lock-in.md

 It means custom code does not have to leave the normal application model.

-## Strong Defaults Should Be Replaceable at the Contract Boundary
+## Strong Defaults Should Be Replaceable at the Contract Boundary { #contract-boundary }

 The most useful default implementation is one selected behind a stable contract.